flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fuel.md

 ### CTR TK PUMP 1 + 2

+!!! note ""
+     The A320neo doesn't have traditional pumps for the center tank anymore.
+These have been replaced jet pump.
+Only the valves to the pumps can be controlled by the flight crew.
+The current aircraft model used by the FlyByWire A32NX has incorrect labels.

 - ON:
-    - Pump runs if MAN mode is selected on MODE SEL pushbutton switch.
+    - Valve is open if MAN mode is selected on MODE SEL pushbutton switch.
 The pump is automatically controlled when AUTO mode is selected.
 - OFF:
-    - Pump is off and the OFF button lights up white.
+    - Valve is closed and the OFF button lights up white.
 - FAULT:
     - Amber light and ECAM caution appear when delivery pressure drops while pump operates.

-!!! note ""
-     The A320neo doesn't have center tank pumps anymore.
-These have been replaced by transfer valves.
-The current aircraft model used by the FlyByWire A32NX has incorrect labels.

 ### X FEED